Habibadio/alx-low_level_programming/0x00-hello_world/README.md

+completed: 0.00%)
-Write a script that generates the assembly code of a C code and save it in an output file.
+Write a script that compiles a C file and creates an executable named cisfun.

+The C file name will be saved in the variable $CFILE